The EOPS Fall 2022 Application is now open!

-Cooperative Agencies Resources for Education (CARE) is a state-funded program which provides students with academic and personal counseling, career planning, peer support & tutoring, workshops, financial aid in child care and transportation, and meal vouchers.
+Cooperative Agencies Resources for Education (CARE) is a state-funded program which provides students with academic and personal counseling, career planning, peer support and tutoring, workshops, financial aid in child care and transportation, and meal vouchers.

 To be eligible, students must be:

 - Accepted to the Extended Opportunity Programs and Services (EOPS) program

 - A single head of household receiving CalWORKs/TANF/AFDC